JonahTepale/EcoPack-Sustainable-BI-Solution/README.md

 Retailers and e-commerce platforms that rely heavily on plastic-heavy secondary and tertiary packaging are key contributors.
 Consumers are shifting toward eco-conscious choices, with 74% stating they are willing to pay more for sustainable packaging (McKinsey, 2022).
 Regulatory actions like the EU Single-Use Plastics Directive and India’s plastic ban are accelerating the need for smarter packaging strategies.

-EcoPack is a data-driven platform designed to help companies make informed, sustainable packaging decisions.
+EcoPackaging is a data-driven platform designed to help companies make informed, sustainable packaging decisions.
 It uses cloud computing, AI, and lifecycle analysis to suggest cost-effective, environmentally responsible alternatives.

 ## 📖 Table of Contents
 - [🌍 Introduction / Background](#-introduction--background)